keytonic/Movie-Scripts/README.md

 # Movie-Scripts

-A couple of Python scripts i created to manage my personal library
+A couple of Python scripts I created to manage my personal library